mcollatz/ConsensusPrime/README.md

 # ConsensusPrime
-Pipeline to identify ideal consensus regions from homologue sequences for primer design.
+Pipeline for filtering and cleaning of multiple sequence alignments to identify ideal consensus regions from homologue sequences for primer design.

 ## System Requirements